Willys MB: Full production – Willys MB and Ford GPW

-One extra condition to Ford's jeep orders was to manufacture them in several different Ford assembly plants, in addition to Ford's primary 'River Rouge' plant in Dearborn (Michigan).
-The QC expressly demanded Ford decentralize their jeep manufacturing to facilitate the Army's logistics, shipping from all three coasts.
+One extra condition to Ford's jeep orders was to manufacture them in several different Ford assembly plants, in addition to Ford's primary "River Rouge" plant in Dearborn (Michigan).
+The QC expressly demanded that Ford decentralize their jeep manufacturing to facilitate the Army's logistics, shipping from all three coasts.
 Besides Dearborn, Ford also assembled jeeps in their Louisville, Chester (Pennsylvania), Dallas (Texas), and Richmond (California) plants.
 Ford's Edgewater (New Jersey) plant also built jeeps in the first four months of 1943.

-During World War II, Willys produced 363,000 Jeeps and Ford some 280,000.
+During World War II, Willys produced 363,000 Jeeps and Ford produced some 280,000.
 Some 50,000 were exported to the USSR under the Lend-Lease program.
 Ford's assembly across plants distributed as: River Rouge 21,559; Dallas and Louisville almost tied at 93,748 and 93,364 units respectively; Chester 18,533, and Edgewater just 1,333 units.
 Bantam stopped further jeep production and made two-wheel jeep trailers.
 This was sufficient to keep the firm going until it was taken over in 1956.

 Ford built jeeps with functionally interchangeable parts and components, in part facilitated by using components from common sources: frames from Midland Steel, wheels from Kelsey-Hayes, and axles and transfer cases from Spicer.
 However, Ford had replaced the welded grate front grille by a single pressed/stamped sheet steel part, with nine vertical open slots to ventilate the radiator, and circular openings in front of the lights, to simplify production, and save costs.
 Willys also adopted this in their production of the MB after unit 25,808.
 Predictably, there were still many minor differences; the Ford chassis had an inverted U-shaped front cross member instead of a tubular bar, and a Ford script letter "F" was stamped onto many small parts.

 Many body detail differences remained for as long as January 1944, when a composite body, fabricated by American Central, was finally agreed upon by both Ford and Willys.
 American Central had been making the jeep's bodies from the first 1500 units order for the Willys MA and had also built Ford's jeep bodies for two years already, but until January 1944, Ford and Willys contracts retained detail differences.
-However, from then on features of both designs were integrated.
-Through the chaotic circumstances of war, sometimes peculiar deviations from regular mass-production came off the assembly line, that are now prized by collectors.
-For instance: the earliest Ford GPWs had a Willys design frame, and in late-1943, some GPWs came with an unmodified Willys body; and in 1945 Willys produced some MBs with a deep mud exhaust system, vacuum windshield wipers, and a Jeep CJ-style parking brake.
+However, from then on, features of both designs were integrated.
+Through the chaotic circumstances of war, sometimes peculiar deviations from regular mass-production came off the assembly line, which are now prized by collectors.
+For instance, the earliest Ford GPWs had a Willys design frame, and in late 1943, some GPWs came with an unmodified Willys body; while in 1945, Willys produced some MBs with a deep mud exhaust system, vacuum windshield wipers, and a Jeep CJ-style parking brake.